skalalab/cardiomyocyte_differentiation/README.md

 ### 4) Instructions for use and reproduction

 * **classification_results_umap_together_Day1Efficiency.csv**
-  1) Open the file _Differentiation Classification_Compiled_Clean.ipynb_ inside a jupyter environment and edit the variable "full_data" in cells 1 and 2  to adjust the default path to correspond with file location.
+  1) Open the file _Differentiation Classification_Compiled_Clean.ipynb_ inside a jupyter environment.
 Subsequently run each source code cell to run all processing steps in sequence and generate ROC curves and feature weight graphs for Figures 3 & S5.
 No other adjustments to the code should be needed.
 * **classification_results_umap_together_Day1Efficiency.csv** & **classification_results_umap_AllData.csv**
-  1) Open the file _UMAP_Mapping_Compiled_Clean.ipynb_ inside a jupyter environment and edit "full_data" variable to adjust the default path to correspond with the file location.
+  1) Open the file _UMAP_Mapping_Compiled_Clean.ipynb_ inside a jupyter environment.
-     * _classification_results_umap_together_AllData.csv_ should be run for Days 0-5 UMAPs (Figure 2).
+     * _classification_results_umap_together_AllData.csv_ is read in to produce Days 0-5 UMAPs (Figure 2).
-     * _classification_results_umap_together_Day1Efficiency.csv_ should be run for Day 1 low vs high effiency UMAP (Figure 3).
-Comment out any corresponding "full data" & "df.to_csv" lines not specific to the dataset of interest.
-Run source code to perform all processing steps in sequence and save CSV file with UMAP coordinates.
+     * _classification_results_umap_together_Day1Efficiency.csv_ is read in to produce Day 1 low vs high effiency UMAP (Figure 3).
+     *Run source code to perform all processing steps in sequence and save CSV file with UMAP coordinates.
 No other adjustments to the code should be needed.
-* Set R/RStudio directory to path location of the two CSV files above to run “Differentiation_UMAP_plotting.R”.
-Run all source code to perform all processing steps in sequence and generate UMAPs for Figures 2, 3, & S3 and save .eps files for each UMAP plot.
+  2) Open the file _Differentiation_UMAP_plotting.R_ in RStudio *Run all source code in “Differentiation_UMAP_plotting.R” to perform all processing steps in sequence and generate UMAP plots for Figures 2, 3, & S3 and save .eps files for each UMAP plot.
 No other adjustments to the code should be needed.
 * **Differentiation_ZscoreData.csv Differentiation_ZscoreData_day1.csv, & Differentiation_ZscoreData_day0.csv**
-  * Set R/RStudio directory to path location of these three CSV files above to run “Differentiation Z score heatmaps.R”.
-Run source code to perform all processing steps in sequence to generate heatmaps for Figures 2 & S4.
+  * Run all source code in “Differentiation Z score heatmaps.R” to perform all processing steps in sequence to generate heatmaps for Figures 2 & S4.
 No other adjustments to the code should be needed.

 **All code run according to the instructions provided above should accurately reproduce the results reported in the accompanying study.
 Source code also includes detailed comments for functionality of individual lines/sections.**